Prologue - Long Live The King...

 Scar hurls his brother’s scrambling mass off the rampart and into the stampeding hoard of ogres beneath him.

 Simba sees his father suddenly fall and shouts out as Zazu’s jewelled sapphire pommel light’s up.
 Zazu tries desperately in vain to extricate himself from the hard stone of the wall.
-The two of them watch on helplessly as the king disappears into the last of the stampeding hoard of trolls.
+The two of them watch on helplessly as the king disappears into the last of the stampeding hoard of ogres.

 Finally Zazu manages to free himself from the stone.
 He carries a horrified Simba towards the fallen body of his father.
 Simba lets go of Zazu, who drops to the ground.
 He rushes over to his father and grabs hold of him.